Code-Institute-Submissions/play-whiff-whaff-game/README.md

 * to apply minimal text, the website user is not overwhelmed with the content and simply not lose interest;

 ### Design elements
-*   I have applied a color pallete to specific elements (body, canvas, etc.) of the project to achieve an *'eye-catching'* effect
+*   a color pallete has been used to the specific elements (body, canvas, etc.) of the project to achieve an *'eye-catching'* effect;

     <img src="wireframes/color-pallete/body.png" alt="body">